CSIS-iLab/on-the-radar/about.md

     Program
   headshot: ''
 - name: Bethany Goldblum
-  title: Member of the research faculty in the Department of Nuclear Engineering at
+  title: Associate Research Engineer in the Department of Nuclear Engineering at the
-    the University of California, Berkeley, and Founder and Director, Nuclear Policy Working Group
+    University of California, Berkeley, and Founder and Director, Nuclear Policy Working Group
   headshot: ''
 - name: Bernadette Stadler
   title: Program Coordinator and Research Assistant, Project on Nuclear Issues